ballerina-platform/module-ballerinax-hubspot.crm.object.contacts/ballerina/Module.md

 ## Overview

-[//]: # (TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.)

 [HubSpot](https://www.hubspot.com) is an AI-powered customer relationship management (CRM) platform.

 The ballerinax/module-ballerinax-hubspot.crm.obj.contacts offers APIs to connect and interact with the [Contact API](https://api.hubapi.com/crm/v3/objects/contacts) endpoints, specifically based on the [API Docs](https://developers.hubspot.com/docs/reference/api/crm/objects/contacts)

 ## Setup guide

-[//]: # (TODO: Add detailed steps to obtain credentials and configure the module.)

 To use the HubSpot connector, you must have access to the HubSpot API through a [HubSpot developer account](https://developers.hubspot.com/get-started) and a project under it.
 If you do not have a HubSpot Developer account, you can sign up for one [here](https://app.hubspot.com/signup-hubspot/developers?_ga=2.207749649.2047916093.1734412948-232493525.1734412948&step=landing_page).